-

 - Utensils: Gaiwan or small clay teapot.

-Shui Jingui is such a self-sufficient tea that it is best drunk neat.
-However, if you want to highlight some of its notes, you can try pairing it with light snacks such as nuts, dried fruits or traditional Chinese sweets.
+Shui Jingui is such a self-contained tea that it's best enjoyed neat.
+However, if you'd like to highlight some of its flavors, you can try pairing it with light snacks such as nuts, dried fruits, or traditional Chinese sweets.

 Why try Shui Jingui?